wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 + `Spending`: Stores entries that the user labels as spending

 #### Income class
-The `Income` class inherits from `EntryType` class and is used for storing relevant information for entries labelled as income used by other classes to perform their component tasks.
+The `Income` class inherits from `EntryType` class.
+It is used to store relevant information for entries labelled as income.
+This information was used by other classes to perform their component tasks.

 #### Spending class
-The `Spending` class inherits from `EntryType` class and is used for storing relevant information for entries labelled as spending used by other classes to perform their component tasks.
+The `Spending` class inherits from `EntryType` class.
+It is used to store relevant information for entries labelled as spending.
+This information was used by other classes to perform their component tasks.

 ### Storage Component
 To load data from previous session:
 Within Wiagi constructor, Storage class is constructed, which will load and initialise incomes, spendings and password by de-serialising the text at their distinct file paths.
-Wiagi will then initialise it incomes and spendings based on the member in the Storage class.
+Wiagi will then initialise its incomes and spendings based on the member in the Storage class.
 ![storageLoad.png](./Diagrams/storageLoad.png)